os-fpga/1st-CLaaS/GettingStarted.md

 Note that between stopping and starting Amazon instances the IPv4 Public IP of the instance changes and will need to be reassigned in Remmina.

-The temporary password you will need to enter is in the `centos_pwd.txt` file.
-You may wish to delete this file for security reasons, and preferably you should assign a more secure password. <!-- instructions -->

 <!--
 ### X11 Forwarding